|Bradley and Chapman|

 Little is as shockingly quiet as an empty delivery room.
 Our doctor kept me company until my parents returned, not 45 minutes after they'd first arrived.

 Mac and Mary Brooks came in later with my in-laws, wide-eyed and laughing.
 It was such a happy occasion for them - waffle fries, grandparents and big sibling stickers!

 Mac's discomfort with hospital goes back to his earliest memories, so I'd prepared him thoroughly for a typical birth.
 I'd stay in the hospital a day or two, and his brother would be a in a "clear box on wheels" beside my bed.

 |Mary Brooks was giddy, but Mac wasn't buying it.|

-I'm so thankful I was able to hold it together that afternoon.
+I'm more than thankful I was able to hold it together that afternoon.
 The children were on my lap an hour after Chapman arrived, and I knew if I started crying I'd never stop.
 So I smiled.
 I took Bradley's advice and soaked up the gift of our growing family; I shoved aside the ache from an empty spot on my chest where a newborn should've been.

 |Gussied up in my best robe for my first date with Chappers.|